schneems/rust_macro_tutorial/docs/080_add_container_attributes.md

 ## 08: Add attributes to ParseContainer

-Like we did with fields, we'll define an enum to hold each container attribute variant.
+We'll define an enum to hold each container attribute variant as we did with fields.
 Add this code:

 ```rust
 :::>> print.erb